pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 * `group_id` of a partition is the partition id
 * `group_id` of an unpartitioned index is the concatenation of table id and index id, e.g. `100-1`
 * `group_id` of a partitioned index is the concatenation of partition id and index id

+`id` field in placement rules can be anything but empty.

 ## DDL management